 - 1. Arrive at least thirty (30) minutes prior to your scheduled exam time. - 2.
 Show two (2) forms of identification including one (1) government-issued photo ID with signature.
 All forms of identification must be original (no photocopies), valid (unexpired), and issued by either your country of citizenship or by the country in which you are testing.
 The first and last name on both IDs must match exactly with the first and last name used during the application and registration process.
-You cannot be admitted without the required identification. - Acceptable forms of government-issued photo ID with signature include: - o Passport - o Driver's license - o Military ID - o Identification card (national/state/province identity card), alien registration card, etc. - Acceptable forms of secondary ID include: - Credit card - Original Social Security card - Original school identification - Identification with printed name and signature or identification with name and recognizable photo - 3.
-You will be required to sign the roster upon entry to the test center. - 4.
-All Pearson VUE Testing Centers have lockers with keys available for storing personal belongings while testing.
-Candidates will not be permitted to bring any belongings into the testing room. - Such items include but are not limited to: outerwear, hats, food, drinks, purses, briefcases, notebooks, pagers, watches, cellular phones, recording devices, and photographic equipment. - Weapons are not allowed at any Pearson VUE Testing Center. - You will be asked to empty and turn your pockets inside out prior to every entry into the test room to confirm that you have no prohibited items.
+You cannot be admitted without the required identification. - Acceptable forms of government-issued photo ID with signature include: - Passport - o Driver's license - Military ID - o Identification card (national/state/province identity card), alien registration card, etc. - o Acceptable forms of secondary ID include: - Credit card - Original Social Security card - Original school identification - Identification with printed name and signature or identification with name and recognizable photo - 3.
+You will be required to sign the roster upon entry to the test center.

+- 4. All Pearson VUE Testing Centers have lockers with keys available for storing personal belongings while testing.
+Candidates will not be permitted to bring any belongings into the testing room. - Such items include but are not limited to: outerwear, hats, food, drinks, purses, briefcases, notebooks, pagers, watches, cellular phones, recording devices, and photographic equipment. - Weapons are not allowed at any Pearson VUE Testing Center. - You will be asked to empty and turn your pockets inside out prior to every entry into the test room to confirm that you have no prohibited items. - You may be asked to remove your glasses for inspection or move your hair away from your ears.